IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

   ramendr.openshift.io/exclude=true

 #
-# Add application "dominolab" to backup policies in Fusion GUI
+# From Hub's Fusion GUI, find Application "dominolab", add to backup policies
-# Pause here until you create PolicyAssignments in GUI
+# Pause here until PolicyAssignments are created from the GUI
 #
-echo -n "Pausing until you add dominolab Application to backup policies..." read ANSWER
+echo -n "Pausing for dominolab to be added to backup policies on Hub..." read ANSWER

 #